Cosmolalia/TOE/GrokTweetReply.md

 InSb (ε\_r, m\*, Θ\_D, a₀): Ioffe NSM InSb basic.
 HgTe (a₀≈6.46 Å, ε\_r≈20.8, zero/negative gap at RT): Wikipedia HgTe. ([Ioffe Institute][5])

-perfect — I computed the missing $\alpha_T$ values at 300 K for **InAs** and **InSb** from their Varshni forms and bundled the full train-set descriptors into a CSV for Grok to fit on.

-Here’s a concise, tweet-ready reply you can paste:

 Awesome! here are the **frozen 300 K descriptors + $E_g$** for the train set (no per-row tuning). $\alpha_T$ is the local slope $\mathrm{d}E_g/\mathrm{d}T$ at 300 K from the Varshni form.

 material,Eg_eV_300K,epsilon_r,mstar_over_me,a0_A,ThetaD_K,alphaT_eV_per_K_300K,polytype